 Stanly only stopped once to look back at the bones.
 Maybe it was his imagination, but he could have sworn the finger twitched.
 Like it wanted him to come closer.
 He remembered the feeling he’d had when he first saw the bone, like nothing would ever be the same again.
 The bone changed things, and no matter how hard he might try, he could never go back to before.

 Check out the Skeleton Tree book trailer:

 A Peek Inside the UK Edition:

-Skeleton Tree was also published in the UK with Macmillan Kids, where it was nominated for the 2019 Carnegie Medal.
-Here’s some of the amazing interior artwork by Victoria Assanelli.
+Skeleton Tree was published in the UK with Macmillan Kids, where it was nominated for the 2019 Carnegie Medal.
+The book features 50 amazing spot illustrations by Victoria Assanelli.

 Praise for SKELETON TREE